 The day of your barbecue….timed about 11 ½ hours before dinner….

-Set up your smoker to cook at 225°F. I’ve got a kamado-style grill.
+Set up your smoker to cook at around 250°F. I’ve got a kamado-style grill.
 I build a nice natural charcoal fire.
-(If you’ve got an electric smoker, turn it on and set it to 225°F. Don’t add any chips til it hits 225°F!
+(If you’ve got an electric smoker, turn it on and set it to 250°F. Don’t add any chips til it hits 250°F!
 They wont start smoking until its good and hot.)

-When it’s holding at 225°F, set your brisket in, fat side up.
-Smoke for about 7 hours, making sure that the temp stays right (I don’t worry as long as it’s staying between 210-240).
+When it’s holding at 250°F, set your brisket in, fat side up.
+Smoke for about 7 hours, making sure that the temp stays right (I don’t worry as long as it’s staying between 225-275).
 In the kamado, that’s enough to smoke it.
 (If you’re using electric, add a small handful of chips each hour.)

 Remove it from the cooker and leave it in its butcher paper.
-Wrap the whole thing in a double layer of foil and rest for an hour.
+Pop it in a big cooler and rest it for an hour or two.
 If it goes a little longer than that, it’s not a problem.

 Slice that smoky deliciousness (a serrated bread knife will do the trick if you don’t have a brisket slicer) and hand it to people that are about to be a whole lot happier.
 You did it, you barbecuing magician, you!
 I love this brisket knife, and it’s cheap!
 Yay!
 Mercer Culinary Millennia 14-Inch Granton-Edge Slicer Knife.
 I recently picked up an electric slicer for roast beef po’ boys, and that’s flipping fantastic for brisket, too.
 Not so cheap… Chef’sChoice Electric Food Slicer.